mrsargent/EA_FinalProject/README.md

 #### Step 2 - Validator Value Lock

 A user (in this case we'll them User 1) will purchase something in Ada from Company A and submit this value to the validator address.
 Comany_A will submit the corresponding number of Loyalty Tokens for the amount of Ada received.
 For this loyality program it is a 10:1 ratio.
-In this case the user submitted a little over 100 Ada and recieved some change and Company A submitted 10 tokens.
+In this case the user submitted a little over 100 Ada and received some change and Company A submitted 10 tokens in the transaction.

 ![image showing diagram](/img//step2/diagram.jpg)